Three-striped warbler

-The three-striped warbler (Basileuterus tristriatus) is a species of bird in the family Parulidae.
-It was previously considered conspecific with the Tacarcuna warbler and the black-eared warbler.
-It inhabits the northern Andes, from Venezuela to Peru.
-The Yungas warbler (Basileuterus punctipectus) was previously considered a subspecies.
+The three-striped warbler (Basileuterus tristriatus) is a species of bird in the family Parulidae, the New World warblers.
+It is found in the Andes from Venezuela to Bolivia.

-Taxonomy
+Taxonomy and systematics

-The three-striped warbler was formally described in 1844 by the Swiss naturalist Johann Jakob von Tschudi under the binomial name Myiodioctes tristriatus based on a specimen collected in Peru.
-The specific epithet is Modern Latin meaning "three-striped" or "three-streaked" from Latin tri- meaning "three-" and "striatus" meaning "striated".
-The type locality was restricted to Vitoc, Department of Junín in central Peru by the Austrian ornithologist Carl Eduard Hellmayr in 1935.
+The three-striped warbler was formally described in 1844 by the Swiss naturalist Johann Jakob von Tschudi under the binomial Myiodioctes tristriatus.
+The specific epithet tristriatus is Modern Latin meaning "three-striped" or "three-streaked" from Latin tri- meaning "three-" and "striatus" meaning "striated".
+The type locality was corrected to Vitoc, Department of Junín, in central Peru by the Austrian ornithologist Carl Eduard Hellmayr in 1935.
 The three-striped warbler is now one of 12 species placed in the genus Basileuterus that was introduced in 1848 by the German ornithologist Jean Cabanis.
 The genus name is from Ancient Greek βασιλευτερος/basileuteros meaning "more kingly".